Colorado tick fever is an infection that is spread to humans by the bite of an infected tick.

-Factors that increase your chance of Colorado tick fever include: Living or traveling in mountain forest areas at altitudes above 5,000 feet in the western US states (such as Colorado, Utah, Wyoming, Idaho, Montana, Oregon)Being in these areas between April and July
+Factors that increase your chance of Colorado tick fever include: Living or traveling in mountain forest areas at altitudes above 5,000 feet in the western United States (such as Colorado, Utah, Wyoming, Idaho, Montana, Oregon)Being in these areas between April and July

 Colorado tick fever may cause: High feverChillsSevere headachePain behind the eyesSensitivity to lightMuscle painLethargyAbdominal painVomitingNauseaRash

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.